-Sign up for broadband, home phone and Premier League football from the same provider and you can make some massive savings while enjoying live action from what many football fans regard as the best league in the world.
+Sign up for broadband, home phone and Premier League football from the same provider and you can make some massive savings while enjoying live action from a league that many football fans regard as the best in the world.

 But which provider is offering the games you want to see?
 And what other marquee sports events are showing?
 These are all pertinent questions you'll want to consider before committing to a Sky Sports TV deal.
 Our guide takes you through the package options, pricing and brings you a complete breakdown of programming to help you make the right buying decision.

 Which providers offer broadband and Sky Sports deals?

 Sky Sports channels were once solely available to Sky TV customers.
 That’s no longer the case.
 You can now get Sky Sports programming if you’re a BT, TalkTalk or Virgin Media broadband customer too, giving fans unprecedented levels of choice.